jonerrr/fedora-silverblue-gpu-passthrough/README.md

 If there is no result, make sure to enable `VT-d` for Intel or `AMD-V` for AMD based motherboards.
 Consult your hardware's instructions on how to do that.

-You may need to remove some Nvidia specific options if you had once used an Nvidia GPU.
+You may need to remove some Nvidia specific options if you had once used an Nvidia GPU (and are using AMD GPU).

 ```bash
 sudo rpm-ostree kargs \